 REFERRAL: Call a wildlife rehabilitator if the baby isn't retrieved by dark (mother squirrels are not active after dusk).
-If the weather warrants, it is possible to bring the baby inside overnight and then attempt a reunion again early in the morning.
+If the weather warrants, the caller can bring the baby inside overnight and then attempt a reunion again early in the morning.